schooltool-project/schooltool-book/source/translations.rst

 For languages other than Russian, the "ru" below should be replaced with the relevant prefix.

+You must repeat these steps for each translated component of SchoolTool.

  * Go to the relevant translation download page, for example, the Russian translation at https://translations.launchpad.net/schooltool/flourish/+pots/schooltool/ru/+export

  * Select "MO export" and request download.

  * You will get an email in a few minutes.
 Save the file to disk.

+ * Transfer the file(s) to the server if downloaded from another computer.

  * Replace current translations with the exported file.
 A user with superuser (root) privileges needs to move the file to where SchoolTool will find it::